winscripter/ContentDotNet/README.md

 the stable one is expected to have more codecs and formats supported.
 Adding your own codecs and formats is straightforward and is documented.

-Besides, it also supports G.711, G.722 and G.726 for audio codecs.
+Besides, it also supports G.711, G.722 and G.726 for audio codecs; PNG and BMP for image formats; and TTF for font formats.

 H.264:
   - CAVLC and CABAC